isso-comments/isso/docs/docs/configuration/server.rst

     purposes.

 ratelimit
     limit to N new comments per minute.
+Use -1 to disable rate limit.

 direct-reply
     how many comments directly to the thread (prevent a simple